ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/20 The Step language/30 Logic programming/60 Self-referential rules.md

     style f4 fill:red
 ```

-In mathematics, logic, and computer science, self-referential definitions like this are said to be **recursive**, and when the `Ancestor` rule turns around and calls `Ancestor` again, that’s called **recursion**.
+In mathematics, logic, and computer science, self-referential definitions like this are said to be **recursive**[^inductive], and when the `Ancestor` rule turns around and calls `Ancestor` again, that’s called **recursion**.

-## How to write a recursive definition
+## How to write a recursive predicate

-Recursive definitions have a fairly standard format:
+Recursive predicates have a fairly standard format:

 * They start with a rule that doesn’t recurse (doesn't call the predicate we're defining).
 This is called a **base case**.
 It notices when it can decide immediately without having to recurse.
 * Then there’s another rule called, unsurprisingly, the **recursive case**, that ends with a recursive call (a call to the predicate being defined).

 Note that you can run into problems if you put the rules in the opposite order, or tag them `[randomly]`.
 In this case, it would work.
 But there are cases where it doesn't.
 We'll talk more about this later.

+## Notes

+[^inductive]: *Esoteric*: Sometimes self-referential rules are called *inductive* rather than *recursive*.
+The distinction is that recursions start with the complex case and move to the base case and inductions move from the base case to the complex case.
+Self-referential functions are usually described as recursive, whereas self-referential data structures are usually described as inductive.